-What is Just-In-Time (JIT) Access?
+What is Just-in-Time Access?

 Just-in-Time (JIT) access provisioning grants a user temporary, on-demand (privileged) access to IT.
 It’s a form of identity access management or privileged access management that is often meant to address scenarios in which a user - who may not typically need to use certain applications or services - can receive timely access to those resources when they need it, but only for a short period of time.